-Present in a wide range of patterns and shades, laminate is powerful and modern compared to former of this ’80s!
+Present in a wide range of patterns and shades, laminate is powerful and modern when we compare it to the former of this ’80s!
 Because of new printing technology, it is possible to come across a stylish pattern to accommodate your own kitchen.
 Laminate is resistant to heat and stains, but you should be cautious since this may leave scratches and marks when cutting on the countertop.

-You would usually pay $15-$40 per square foot, and it could be installed DIY or by an experienced handyman.
+You would usually pay $15-$40 per square foot, and we can install DIY or by an experienced handyman.

-Corian is a brand name solid coating type countertop manufactured by DuPont.
-These countertops are offered in a wide variety of colors but built to look like stone, although made from a fusion of acrylics and polyesters.
-You can secure good surface countertops to look like granite, marble, or quartz without the expense or drawbacks of real stone.
+Corian is a brand-name solid coating type countertop manufactured by DuPont.
+These countertops offer a wide variety of colors but built to look like stone, although made from a fusion of acrylics and polyesters.
+You can secure good surface countertops to look like granite, marble, or quartz without the expense of real stone.

 Solid surface countertops are durable and incredibly hard.
 Besides, they are easy to wash and nonporous.
 However, they could scratch easily and aren’t as resistant to heat.
 As with quartz, it isn’t just a fantastic idea to leave a hot pot onto a Corian countertop, and the material can be caused by heat.
 Solid surface countertops, on average, cost between $40 and $125 per square foot if you are searching for beauty on a budget.

 The other popular countertop material is recycled glass that is the material perfect for contemporary, modern kitchens.
-While glass shards that are ground make for an even more simplified, toned down feel, large shards of glass create for an even more dynamic look.
+While glass shards that are ground make for an even more simplified, toned-down feel, large shards of glass create an even more dynamic look.